photo by Daniel Muller

 A Hear Nebraska internship offers ways to do something that matters — not only to you, but to the community.
 Over at HN, they are excited about local music, and their goal every day is to spread that excitement.

 As Hear Nebraska continues to grow, it becomes more and more incredible how flexible it can be to accommodate student interns like me.
 Essentially, we made all of this up as we went along.
 But what an amazingly exhilarating, rewarding experience it is to discover how capable you are at learning on the fly.

 Do something with HN: do it big and do it proud.
 It may be madness, but it just may work.

 Why not do it now?

 Nebraska's nonprofit music media company is looking for crack-shot, enterprising, self-starting, multimedia content-producing interns.
-We aim to hire at least two multimedia interns, two editorial interns and one writing workhorse starting in August.
-We also have opportunities for editing, broadcasting and design interns should the right candidate apply.
+We aim to hire at least one Lincoln multimedia intern, one Omaha multimedia intern and one design intern starting in January.
+We also have opportunities for editorial, editing, marketing and broadcasting interns should the right candidate apply.

 Your computer will be your workplace, and you will help us cover, promote and document the state's music culture for 15-20 hours/week.
 Journalism, marketing or English majors are preferred, though others are accepted if they possess the following skills and attributes:

-— Ability to produce quick, accurate copy or designed materials on deadline that, critically, do not bore;
+— Ability to produce quick, accurate copy, multimedia or designed materials on deadline that, critically, do not bore;

 — Understanding of social media and a proven ability to use it effectively;